-In games, this features comes really handy, if implemented right.
-This enables you to judge the direction from which opponent is shooting you, for example.
+In games, this feature can be really handy, if implemented right.
+This enables you to judge the direction from which the opponent is shooting you, for example.

 The reason why I said “if implemented right” is because this feature comes only in high-end gaming headsets, and in cheaper headsets, it’s nothing more than a gimmick.

-Still, if you're hardcore/competitive gamer, there's no reason for you to not going for a surround sound headset.
+Still, if you’re a hardcore/competitive gamer, there’s no reason for you to not go for a surround sound headset.

 9. Your Budget

-Most high-quality gaming headsets come in the price range of $150-$200, so unless you're looking for a real audiophile-grade experience, don't spend more than $250 on a gaming headset (no matter how good it looks/feels).
+Most high-quality gaming headsets come in the price range of $100-$150, so unless you’re looking for a real audiophile-grade experience, don’t spend more than that on a gaming headset (no matter how good it looks/feels).